Neumayer Station III via WSPR

 Setting up a WSPR beacon is not expensive, but it does require a good HF antenna, and I often run mine when not on the air on other modes.

-1. Yes, you can run WSPR using WSJT-X or similar using the QMX.
-In the software configuration of WSJT-X you specify your grid square just the same as for FT8, no GPS is really needed unless your location is changing, such as a vessel, balloon, etc.
+Yes, you can run WSPR using WSJT-X or similar using the QMX.
+In the software configuration of WSJT-X you specify your grid square just the same as for FT8, no GPS is really needed unless your location is changing, such as a vessel, balloon, etc. GPS can be useful for the heartbeat allowing for fine tuning of the oscillator for frequency accuracy.